creeperkatze/creeperkatze/README.md

 ## 🤝 Where I'm Contributing

-- [Modrinth](https://github.com/modrinth/code), mainly contributing to the website and app frontend.
+- [Modrinth](https://github.com/modrinth/code), mainly contributing to the website and app frontend, while also maintaining the German localization as a translator and proofreader.

 ## 🐱 Check out